Gadeoli/rjs-hooks-library/README.md

 # RJS Hook Library

-Some (almost all) hooks has been copied by internet foruns.
+Some (almost all) hooks has been copied from internet foruns.
 If necessary look from source info to check who created the hook.

 ## Hooks